intmus/intas19-20/_24-introduction-non-diatonic/dictation2.md

 In past chapters, we studied the **diatonic scale** and its modes.
 This week, we will expand our repertoire of scales to encompass some of the scales favored by composers in the late nineteenth and early twentieth century.
 As you'll recall from music history class,many composers were influenced by the scales and tone colors of folk music; others were influenced by scales defined by the acoustical properties of sound itself.

+<iframe src="https://open.spotify.com/embed/user/mirandawilson/playlist/7aespyKMM0xFJijol0zeJw" width="300" height="380" frameborder="0" allowtransparency="true" allow="encrypted-media"></iframe>

-### Solfege -- Not Always Necessary Any More
+### Solfege -- No Longer Always Necessary (!)

 Some of the scales we will study fall into the pattern of diatonicism and therefore need to be spelled using their exact pitch classes (that is, according to the key signature of the relevant diatonic scale) when we notate them.
 In others, since diatonicism is irrelevant to them, can be spelled using any enharmonic spelling of the pitch class.

-This means that we will not use solfege when we sing some of these scales.
+This means that not all of these scales can be sung using solfege.
 We will study systematic ways to practice singing without solfege, and discuss what makes them work.

 ### 5-Tone (Pentatonic) Scales